 The basic concepts and theory of management with particular emphasis on planning, organizing, leading, and controlling.
+Prerequisite: MATH 106, 130, or 131.

 MGMT 370 3 W Healthcare Management

 Foundations of healthcare administration.
 Introduction to the US healthcare system and its structure, functions, trends, and issues.
 Prerequisite: MGMT 361.